-As many organizations begin to mature their cybersecurity program, they are shifting to a risk-based approach to security.
-In most cases, security leaders are no strangers to leveraging risk management processes to complement the regulations and compliance standards to secure information standards.
-The RMF is a culmination of multiple special publications (SP) produced by the National Institute for Standards and Technology (NIST) - as we’ll see below, the steps of the NIST RMF, split into 6 categories , Step 1: Categorize/ Identify, Step 2: Select, Step 3: Implement, Step 4: Assess, Step 5: Authorize and Step 6: Monitor, uniquely lend themselves to a given NIST special publication (i.e. NIST SP 800-37 instructs on the monitoring of security controls across the system development lifecycle and NIST SP 800-53 guides teams selecting and implementing security controls to mitigate risk).
+As many organizations begin to mature their cybersecurity program, they are shifting to a risk-based approach to advance their security and privacy controls.
+In most cases, security leaders are no strangers to leveraging risk management processes to complement the regulations and compliance standards to improve security status.
+The NIST management framework is a culmination of multiple special publications (SP) produced by the National Institute for Standards and Technology (NIST) - as we’ll see below, the NIST RMF 6 Step Process; Step 1: Categorize/ Identify, Step 2: Select, Step 3: Implement, Step 4: Assess, Step 5: Authorize and Step 6: Monitor, uniquely lend themselves to a given NIST special publication (i.e. NIST SP 800-37 instructs on the monitoring of security controls across the system development lifecycle and NIST SP 800-53 guides teams selecting and implementing security controls to mitigate risk).

-While the NIST RMF and the supporting documentation was designed to secure federal agencies and federal information systems, similar to the NIST CSF, the gold-standard that these frameworks have set has proven to be of great value to private sector organizations as well to support assessing security controls and determining a control baseline to direct security investments moving forward.
+While the RMF and the supporting NIST publication was designed to secure federal agencies and federal information systems, similar to the NIST CSF, the gold-standard that these risk frameworks have set has proven to be of great value to private sector organizations as well to support security control assessments and determining a control baseline to direct system security investments moving forward.

-Throughout the information system based development life cycle, ensuring that the risks associated with a given strategy and effectively communicating that information to both technical and business-side stakeholders is critical.
-Using the NIST RMF to guide that process will enable your organization to not only quantify and manage the risks your organization faces but do so in a way that is understood by management and empowering to your security leadership team.
+Throughout the information system-based development life cycle, ensuring that the risks associated with a given strategy and effectively communicating that information to both technical and business-side stakeholders is critical.
+Security teams can use the NIST RMF for continuous monitoring, risk identification, risk assessments, and flagging potential security issues.
+The RMF can also be used to quantify and manage the risks your organization faces, and do so in a way that is understood by management and empowers your security leadership team.

-The CyberStrong platform is built on gold-standard frameworks to enable success for both risk management and achieving as well as maintaining compliance using frameworks like the NIST CSF and RMF.
-If you have any questions about the NIST RMF, or any other cybersecurity questions, give us a call at 1-800-NIST CSF request a demo.
+The CyberStrong platform is built on gold-standard frameworks to enable success for supply chain risk management and achieving as well as maintaining a continuous monitoring strategy and compliance using frameworks like the NIST CSF and RMF.
+If you have any questions about the NIST RMF or any other security and risk questions, give us a call at 1-800-NIST CSF to request a demo.